Roanoke–Blacksburg Regional Airport: History

-In 1984-85 the city developed a Master Plan calling for $43.8 million to be spent on a new terminal building and other improvements. $15.4 million was secured in state and local funding, and the remainder was covered by local authorities.
+In 1984-85, the city developed a Master Plan calling for $43.8 million to be spent on a new terminal building and other improvements. $15.4 million was secured in state and local authorities covered local funding, and the remainder.
 The creation of a Regional Airport Commission to oversee airport operations was proposed to cover this funding.
 Approved by the Virginia General Assembly on February 18, 1986, and initiated on July 1, 1987, the Roanoke Regional Airport Commission has five members, three appointed from Roanoke City and two from Roanoke County.
 The commission ended the city of Roanoke's role as the sole operator of the airport, as it had been from 1934 through 1987.

 Roanoke has never had international passenger service, but in 2001 the Airport Commission was prepared to change the airport's name to Roanoke International Airport.
 This was the case as the U.S. Customs Service increased the radius covered by the inland port in Dublin to include Roanoke.
-This expansion allowed the airport to add customs officials to accommodate both international travel and cargo to pass through Roanoke.
+This expansion allowed the airport to add customs officials to accommodate international travel and cargo passing through Roanoke.
 The renaming did not occur as a result of the economic downturn in the wake of the September 11, 2001 attacks, however.
 In 2007, the prospect of changing the airport's name was again proposed by the Airport Commission.

-Local residents and businesses have been known to take issue with the airport's limited non-stop flights and lack of low-price fares.
+Residents and businesses have been known to take issue with the airport's limited non-stop flights and lack of low-price fares.
 Airport officials estimate that around a third of airline tickets purchased by area residents are for travel from other airports.
 Competition includes Piedmont Triad International Airport near Greensboro, North Carolina, and others farther away that have service from Southwest Airlines or international flights.
 Aviation industry consultant Michael Boyd compared Roanoke's level of air service favorably to similarly sized cities.

 The airport added non-stop service to Orlando in May 2006 and Tampa in December 2006 with Allegiant Air.
-This is part of an effort to bring new and improved service to the airport with existing and new carriers.
+This was part of an effort to bring new and improved service to the airport with existing and new carriers.
 Earlier attempts to lobby AirTran Airways and the now defunct Independence Air to serve the airport were unsuccessful.